-Cherry KW 6000 keyboard for iPad review
+Cherry KW 6000 keyboard full review

 Cherry may not be the most high profile of computer accessory companies, but the German owned manufacturer has been developing and producing keyboards since 1967.
 The KW 6000 is their latest model, which embraces both Bluetooth wireless technology and Apple's best selling iPad.
 With a slightly smaller footprint than Apple's iMac keyboard, the KW 6000 is clearly aimed at those on the move who want to improve productivity without much additional weight or bulk.
 As a desktop companion it's also neat enough to sit just about anywhere.